-This marinara sauce is chunky and rich, with hints of garlic and oregano.
-Using high quality tomatoes brings this sauce from 'meh' to amazing - so spring for those San Marzano tomatoes!
+This marinara sauce is chunky and rich with hints of garlic and oregano.
+Using high quality tomatoes takes this sauce from 'meh' to amazing - San Marzano tomatoes are key for a quality red sauce.

 Ingredients and substitutions